Clinical Trials

 United States

-- Florida, Minnesota
+- Florida, Massachusetts, Minnesota

 Portal hypertension (PH) is one of the key drivers of clinical deterioration in patients with liver cirrhosis.
 It has been demonstrated that antiviral therapy in patients with chronic hepatitis C infection leads to a decrease of PH and is associated with an improved outcome.
-Recently, bulevirtide was approved for the treatment of patients coinfected with hepatitis B (HBV) and chronic hepatitis delta (HDV) infection, and helps to achieve viral suppression in these patients.
-This study investigates the potential effects of viral suppression from bulevirtide on portal hypertension in participants with chronic HBV/HDV infection and liver cirrhosis.
+Recently, bulevirtide (BLV) was approved for the treatment of patients coinfected with hepatitis B (HBV) and chronic hepatitis delta (HDV) infection, and helps to achieve viral suppression in these patients.
+This study investigates the potential effects of viral suppression from BLV on portal hypertension in participants with chronic HBV/HDV infection and liver cirrhosis.
 Contact Benjamin Maasoumy at +49511 532 6529 or Maasoumy.Benjamin@mh-hannover.de or Tammo L Tergast at tergast.tammo@mh-hannover.de for more information and refer to identifier NCT04863703.

 Currently recruiting participants in: